syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 ![Multiple selection in WinUI ComboBox](Selection_images/winui-combobox-multiple-selection-token.gif)

-N> You can refer more information about customization of `ComboBoxTokenItem` from [this](https://help.syncfusion.com/winui/combobox/ui-customization#styling-comboboxtokenitem) link.
+N> Refer more information about customization of `ComboBoxTokenItem` from [this](https://help.syncfusion.com/winui/combobox/ui-customization#styling-comboboxtokenitem) link.

 ## Auto-Append UI

 The ComboBox control provides auto-append support with the selection of text as well as text alone.
 The auto-append UI can be defined by using the `AutoAppendType` property.
-There are two types of auto-append UI: `TextWithSelection` and `Text`.
-When the auto-append UI is set to `Text`, the appended text appears with a faded foreground, similar to Windows 11.
+There are two types of auto-append UI: The `TextWithSelection` and `Text`, When the auto-append UI is set to `Text`, the appended text appears with a faded foreground, similar to Windows 11.

-### Auto-append UI as TextWithSelection
+#### Auto-append UI as TextWithSelection

-When entering text in the text box selection area, if the `AutoAppendType` property is `Text`, the appended text appears with fade foreground.
+When entering a text in the text box selection area, if the `AutoAppendType` property is `TextWithSelection,` the appended text appears with the selection.

 {% tabs %}
 {% highlight XAML %}